Dietrich Kralik

-Dietrich Ritter Kralik von Meyrswalden (15 August 1884 – 27 December 1959) was an Austrian philologist who specialized in Germanic studies.
+Dietrich Ritter Kralik von Meyrswalden (15 August 1884 – 27 December 1959) was an Austrian philologist specializing in Germanic studies.

 Biography

 Dietrich Kralik was born in Vienna, Austria-Hungary on 15 August 1884.
-He belonged to the Kralik von Meyrswalden family of Bohemian nobility, and was the son of philosopher Richard von Kralik and brother of musician Heinrich von Kralik.
-He received his Ph.D. in Germanic philology at the University of Vienna under the supervision of Rudolf Much.
+He was a member of the Kralik von Meyrswalden family of Bohemian nobility, the son of philosopher Richard von Kralik and brother of musician Heinrich von Kralik.
+He earned his Ph.D. in Germanic philology at the University of Vienna under the supervision of Rudolf Much.

 Kralik served as a professor at the University of Würzburg from 1923 to 1924.
-In 1924 he was appointed a professor at the University of Vienna.
-Kralik was Dean of the Faculty for Philosophy of the University of Vienna from 1934 to 1935.
-Kralik became Member of the Austrian Academy of Sciences in 1935, where he served as Head of the Dictionary Commission and Secretary of the Philosophical-Historical Class.
-Kralik was a known expert on the Nibelungenlied.
+In 1924, he was appointed a professor at the University of Vienna.
+He was Dean of the Faculty for Philosophy at the University of Vienna from 1934 to 1935.
+Kralik became a Member of the Austrian Academy of Sciences in 1935, where he served as Head of the Dictionary Commission and Secretary of the Philosophical-Historical Class.
+He was a known expert on the Nibelungenlied.

-A member of the Nazi Party, Meyrswalden was fired from the University of Vienna after the end of World War II.
-Kralik was however rehabilitated in 1949, and subsequently reappointed a professor at the University, and subsequently became Head of the Institute for Germanic Studies.
-Kralik retired from his university duties in 1955, and was subsequently appointed an honorary professor.
+A member of the Nazi Party, Kralik was dismissed from the University of Vienna after the end of World War II.
+He was rehabilitated in 1949 and subsequently reappointed as a professor at the university, later becoming Head of the Institute for Germanic Studies.
+Kralik retired from his university duties in 1955 and was appointed an honorary professor.
 He was succeeded by Otto Höfler as Head of the Institute for Germanic Studies.
-Kralik died in Vienna on 27 December 1959, and is buried at the Döbling Cemetery.
+Kralik died in Vienna on 27 December 1959 and is buried at the Döbling Cemetery.